Indie coffee stall Guildford farmers market

 When you support indie coffee shops, you are maintaining the vitality of our town centres.
 When you support chains, you are part of the problem, you are destroying the local economy.

 Flat Whites also serve coffee on the Winchester farmers market.
-They are eligible because their coffee beans are roasted in Winchester.
+They are eligible because their coffee beans are roasted in Southampton.

 Why not an annual food festival?
 If Godalming can mount a highly successful street food festival, why not Guildford?